 - 4.2.7 Policies 4.1.2 and 4.1.3: - a.
-Requiring site specific investigation where there is limited information available on natural hazard or climate change risk or effects; - b.
-Requesting the regional council develop a regional rule for the purpose of extinguishing existing use rights under Section 10 of the RMA to address specific natural hazard risk; - 4.2.8 Policy 5.1.1: by including conditions to maintain or enhance access to the natural environment or sites of cultural significance. - 4.3 Monitoring and reviewing city and district plans: - 4.3.1 City and district councils will monitor and review district plans to give effect to their responsibilities under the RMA.
+Requiring site specific investigation where there is limited information available on natural hazard or climate change risk or effects; - Requesting the regional council develop a regional rule for the purpose of extinguishing existing use rights under Section 10 of the RMA to address specific natural hazard risk; - 4.2.8 Policy 5.1.1: by including conditions to maintain or enhance access to the natural environment or sites of cultural significance.